Chicago Bridge & Iron Company erected a spherical pressure vessel in 1923.

-Chicago Bridge & Iron Company (CB&I) named their Hortonspheres after Horace Ebenezer Horton, the company founder and inventor of the round vessels.
+Chicago Bridge & Iron Company (CB&I) officially named their “Hortonspheres” (also called Horton spheres) after Horace Ebenezer Horton, the company founder and inventor of the round vessels.
 His creation of a highly efficient storage tank was one of the great innovations to come to the oil patch.

-CB&I erected its first elevated water tank in Fort Dodge, Iowa, in 1892, according to the company history, which notes that “the elevated steel plate tank was the first built with a full hemispherical bottom, one of the company’s first technical innovations.”
+CB&I erected its first elevated water tank in Fort Dodge, Iowa, in 1892, according to the company, which notes that “the elevated steel plate tank was the first built with a full hemispherical bottom, one of the company’s first technical innovations.”

 When Horton died in 1912, his company was just getting started.
 Soon, the company’s elevated tank towers were providing efficient water storage and pipeline pressure that benefited many cities and towns.
 CB&I’s first elevated “Watersphere” tank was completed in 1939 in Longmont, Colorado.